daisy613/LHPControl/README.md

 * **GeoIP:** Displays your geo IP information and warns you if your IP is US-based.
 You can use an IP webproxy to mask your IP.
 Get one [here](https://www.webshare.io/?referral_code=wn3nlqpeqog7).
 * **Default settings:** if the bot root directory does not contain any settings files, creates them with default settings.
 * **CPU/Memory stats:** displays the current processor and memory utilisation per each process.
+* **Automatic change of marginType:** Select the margin type you want to assign to your coins - Isolated or Cross
+* **Today's and Overall PnL:** displays your profits and percentages.
+* **Export My Setting:** Export your settings in a concise way to show on the chats.

 ### Coming features: